ahaberlie/SVRIMG/README.md

 </ul>
 </p>

-<p>Copy and paste into anaconda python command prompt to install requirements.</a>
+<p>Copy and paste into anaconda python command prompt with your environment activated and in the SVRIMG project folder to install the basic requirements.</a>

 ```
-conda install numpy matplotlib pandas xarray imageio
+pip install -r minimum_requirements.txt
 ```

 <h3>Installing SVRIMG</h3>